 81. Diffusion should be set after any colour.
 This has to do with potential gel kickback.
 This includes clipping gels to barn doors.

-82. The farther the flag from the light source the harder the cut will be
+82. The farther the flag from the light source the sharper the edge will be

 83. The closer the flag to the light source the softer the cut will be